History of Jimbo Fisher in Timeline

 2018: First Season at A&M

-A 2019 Bleacher Report article detailed problems with the culture of the FSU program under Jimbo Fisher, including a decline in player drive after the 2013 national championship and a poor Academic Progress Rate score.
+In 2019, a Bleacher Report article detailed problems with the culture of the FSU program under Fisher, including a lack of drive after the 2013 season and poor Academic Progress Rate scores.

 2020: Second Marriage

-In the summer of 2020, Jimbo Fisher married his second wife, whom he met during his coaching days at FSU.
-They reside in College Station.
+In the summer of 2020, Jimbo Fisher married his second wife.
+They currently reside in College Station.

 2021: Defeated Alabama

-In 2021, the Aggies defeated then-No. 1 ranked Alabama at home.
-Fisher became the first former assistant coach of Nick Saban to defeat him, shattering Saban's then-perfect 24-0 record.
+In 2021, after a 3-0 start but losing the starting quarterback Haynes King to injury, the Aggies defeated then-No. 1 ranked Alabama at home.
+Fisher became the first former assistant coach of Nick Saban to defeat him.

-Beginning January 1, 2022, Jimbo Fisher was to be paid $9 million annually as part of his contract extension.
+Beginning January 1, 2022, Jimbo Fisher would be paid $9 million annually.

 November 12, 2023: Fired as Head Coach

-In 2023, Jimbo Fisher's tenure as the head football coach at Texas A&M concluded.
+In 2023, Jimbo Fisher concluded his tenure as the head football coach at Texas A&M.

 Prior to the 2021 season, the Texas A&M Board of Regents voted to extend Jimbo Fisher's contract through the 2031 season.